37 Miles - New Mexico State Line; Expansive Desert Scenery; Meeting Andrew From Germany - February 22, 2017

 I was already filled with enough anxiety to alarm an outsider.
 Would there be flat tires?
 Why was I doing this trip?
 Would I make it to Lordsburg?
 What if I'm

 sad and grumpy like this all day?
 I pedaled and prayed.
 I gave my burdens to God.
-And I tried to listen.
+And I tried to listen with my heart.

 Beyond Duncan is the town of Franklin.
 Trailers and small ranches dotted the landscape.